 The weather forecast shows rain, should I be worried?

-The Dominican Republic is a stunning, mountainous island and undoubtedly, it is always raining somewhere in the hills: Just imagine, it takes 7 hours to drive West to East.
+This is a stunning, mountainous island and undoubtedly, it is always raining somewhere in the hills: Just imagine, it takes 7 hours to drive West to East.
 This is not a small island and with Pico Duarte (the highest peak in the Caribbean) right in the middle, don’t expect forecasts to show nothing but clear skies.
-Extended periods of rain are rare, but most likely in May, December and January.
+Extended periods of rain are rare.

-Which currency is used in the DR and where can I change money?
+Which currency is used and where can I change money?

 How much spending money will I need while I am at Swell?

-It is difficult for us to give you an exact figure as everyone has different spending patterns, but here is an idea of various items you might spend your money on: A local beer costs between $3 and $4 USD.
+To help you gauge, here is an idea of various items you might spend your money on: A local beer costs between $3 and $4 USD.
 A local lunch will cost you around $5 or $6 USD and for a dinner outside of Swell, expect to pay $10 to $15 USD.
 Our average drinks bill at Swell is around $35 USD after a week-long stay.
 Check the Day Trips page of the website for the cost of other activities you might want to do whilst you are with us.

 Do you offer guided surf trips to other spots?

-I'm worried about arriving alone at the airport, how do I get to your camp?
+I’m worried about arriving alone at the airport, how do I get to Swell?